ha0ye/notes/Carpentries Teaching Demo - etherpad template.md

 __**The order of teaching demos has been randomly determined.**__

 On your turn:
-- I will tell you what episode you will be teaching from.
-- You will have time to set up what you need to teach that episode.
+- You will have time to set up what you need to teach your selected episode.
 - You will start screen sharing. (any questions about screen sharing?)
 - I recommend sharing just the application unless you want to be able to show something from a different application.
 - You are welcome to keep any notes/websites open in another window/device for reference, just as though you were teaching.